PaystackOSS/plugin-payment-forms-for-wordpress/README.txt

 *  Added option to redirect to page after payment.
 *  Add retry payment link to email invoice.
 *  Fixed pricing calculation.
-= 1.1.1 =
-*  Added country and Nigerian states automatic shortcode, added radio buttons, added form agreement checkbox.
-= 1.1.0 =
-*  Added quantity option for minimal selling of items in quantity.
-= 1.0.9 =
-*  Updated to use Paystack plans filter before plan creation.
-= 1.0.8 =
-*  Fixed DB Schema on Update.
-= 1.0.7 =
-*   Added Transfer of transaction charges to the customer.
-= 1.0.6 =
-*   Fixed optional plans.
-= 1.0.5 =
-*   Bug Fixes to processes.
-= 1.0.4 =
-*   Recurring Payment Added with Design overhaul.
-= 1.0.3 =
-*   Invoice and Receipt Emails, with ability to disable them.
-= 1.0.2 =
-*   Added SSL suport for loading scripts.
-= 1.0.1 =
-*   New input file shortcode.
-For frontend file upload.
-= 1.0.0 =
-*   First release

 == Screenshots ==